 Around that price range, you should also check out the Gigabyte M32Q.
 It’s a 165Hz (170Hz OC) model with similar response time performance, but not quite as wide color gamut (94% DCI-P3).
 However, it has a USB hub, USB-C, built-in speakers and a KVM switch, and Aim Stabilizer Sync (simultaneous VRR and MBR performance).

-All three models are excellent, so the choice between them mainly comes down to your budget and personal preference.
+All models are excellent, so the choice between them mainly comes down to your budget and personal preference.

 Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more displays and information.